DavidBistron/TicketParser/README.md

 # TicketParser
 Small application for analysing emails with sentiment analysis, using spacy for NER and TextBlob for sentiment analysis.

+# How to run